Carrots Are Orange

 Activity Gym

-Activity gyms promote large motor skill and muscle development.
-This gives your baby an opportunity to practice reaching something which encourages full-body movement.
-This promotes learning to crawl.
+Activity gyms promote essential motor skills and muscle development.
+Activity cubes or gyms give your baby an opportunity to practice reaching, which encourages full-body movement and therefore promotes learning to crawl.

 Wood Baby Gym